kube-burner/kube-burner/docs/measurements.md

 Kube-burner allows you to get further metrics using other mechanisms or data sources, such as the Kubernetes API.
 These mechanisms are called measurements.

-Measurements are enabled in the measurements section of the configuration file.
-This section contains a list of measurements with their options.
+Measurements are enabled in the `measurements` object of the configuration file.
+This object contains a list of measurements with their options.
-'kube-burner' supports the following measurements so far:

-!!!
-Warning
-    `podLatency`, as any other measurement, is only captured during a benchmark runtime.
-It does not work with the `index` subcommand of kube-burner

 ## Pod latency